rafauga/math-visual/README.md

 # math-visual
+Stærðfræðilíkön, leikir og listmyndun

-Mathematical games and generative art
+Mathematical models, games and generative art

-This repository is meant for very small games or artworks to illustrate the use of mathematics.
+This repository is meant for very small models, games or artworks to illustrate the use of mathematics.